-Dale Price is a thirty year veteran audio engineer professionally plying the sonic disciplines of recording, live sound, A/V, creation, and consulting.
+Dale Price is a freelance audio engineer, video creator and musician professionally plying the disciplines of recording, video, A/V, consulting and live sound.
 His broad audio skill-set comes from a do-whatever-it-takes customer service mentality servicing diverse clients’ needs in Butte County and the North Valley of Northern California.

 Each year, Dale completes fifty recording projects.
 Completely crafted albums in any genre to one session demos for bands and artists.
 The goal is to help artists with all or any aspect of their recording needs: tracking, overdubbing, editing, mixing, mastering, producing or consulting.